Visegrád 24

 Visegrád 24 is an account on X (formerly Twitter) and news website that publishes opinions and often unverified information related to current events, including the Russian invasion of Ukraine and the Gaza war.
 One of its founders is South-African Polish content creator and advertiser Stefan Tompson.
-It has close ties to the Law and Justice party.
+It has close ties to the Law and Justice party, as well as to other conservative parties in the Visegrád Group countries, as the name suggests.

 History

 Early history

 Visegrád 24 was founded in January 2020.
 According to a 2022 analysis done by Polish investigative journalism outlet OKO.press, it was started by an anonymous Polish group; they claimed: "We are just a group of friends who are interested in the Visegrad Group and the 3SI.
 Most of us work in news in our own countries, most are conservative, although we have different opinions."
 According to the analysis, the profile was at that time an unofficial profile of the Visegrád Group.
 It had primarily been promoting Prime Minister of Hungary Viktor Orbán and other right-wing politicians in the group, was sympathetic to United States president Donald Trump, and contained negative content about Western European political leaders.